trongphan/efcore-dto-demo/readme.md

+# Use the domain class wrap the efcore data model class approach, using static method, public to validate

 # Demo code for the "Stop using Entity Framework as a DTO provider!" talk

 This repo contains the code used for the demos in my talk "Stop using Entity Framework as a DTO provider!".